Toxocious/toxocious.github.io/README.md

 ```

 # Adding Job History Pages
-Adding a job history post is as easy as adding a new Markdown file to the `./public/jobs` directory.
+Adding a job history blog is as easy as adding a new Markdown file to the `./public/jobs` directory.

 File names must match the title listed in the Markdown file, but with spaces replaced to be hyphens.

-An example for a new blog post in the `./public/jobs` directory would look like something like this:
+An example for a new blog blog in the `./public/jobs` directory would look like something like this:
 ```
 ├─── public
 │   └─── jobs